Common Motorcycle Road Hazards

 Work with an Attorney on Your Motorcycle Crash Claim

-According to the National Highway Traffic Safety Administration, motorcycle riders are 29 times more likely to die in a motorcycle accident than drivers or passengers in cars.
+According to the National Highway Traffic Safety Administration, motorcycle riders are 29 times more likely to die in a motorcycle accident than car drivers or passengers.
 Injuries from a motorcycle are often severe and require extensive medical treatment.

 Most accidents are preventable, and it is best to avoid them by riding slowly, wearing protective clothing, and always having your helmet on.
-However, at times, you may be driving carefully, but due to an obstacle or an unexpected bump, you might end up in an accident.
-If you receive injuries from an accident that was not your fault, you may be eligible for compensation.
+However, you may be driving carefully at times, but due to an obstacle or an unexpected bump, you might end up in an accident.
+You may be eligible for compensation if you receive injuries from an accident that was not your fault.

 Contact us at (213) 596-9642 for a free consultation with our motorcycle accident attorneys.
 During the first consultation, our legal experts will listen to your case, provide you with legal options, and guide you accordingly.